zehpunktbarron/leaflet-GeoJSON/README.md

 # leaflet-GeoJSON
-A leaflet map which loads an external GeoJSON file
+A simple leaflet map which loads an external GeoJSON file.
-The GeoJSON can be queried
+The GeoJSON file can be queried.
+The results (properties from GeoJSON file) are displayed in a pop-up.